Ltp1405/Ltp1405/README.md

 - 👋 Hi, I’m @Ltp1405
-- 👀 I’m interested in Python GUI
+- 👀 I’m interested in GUI
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Flutter and Flame
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...